 This page is written after reading the article "Never seasick again" of Rembrandt Bakker at the Dutch recumbent-magazine Ligfiets& 2004-3.
 My recumbent at that moment, a Speedliner BlueGlide, bobbed after replacement of the suspension as never before and I was looking for an explanation.
 The article gave an explanation and a computation, but also mentioned derogotary calculations

-The article of Rembrandt Bakker has been compared to the formulas of Bert Bruynooghe and Kees van Malssen and with the graphical simulation of Walter Zorn (this java program still works only at Windows 10 with Internet Explorer).
+The article of Rembrandt Bakker has been compared to the formulas of Bert Bruynooghe and Kees van Malssen and with the graphical simulation of Walter Zorn (this java program still works only at Windows 10 and 11 with Microsoft Edge in Internet Explorer modus).
 The three methods gave different results.

 On this page the reasoning of Bert Bruynooghe and Kees van Malssen is used.
 Explanation of the used calculations is given and it is indicated, how losses caused by pedal induced bob can be minimized.